OlgaKush512/tictactrip_test_frontend/README.md

 The project utilizes three APIs to provide autocomplete suggestions for the search bar:

 1. Retrieves city suggestions based on user input.
-Replace "par" with the user's input.

 2. Retrieves the 5 most popular cities.

-3. Retrieves the 5 most popular cities departing from Paris.
-Replace "paris" with the desired city.
+3. Retrieves the 5 most popular cities departing to choosen city.

+4. Retrieves the 5 most popular cities destination from choosen city.

 ## Deployment